saleor/apps/apps/cms-v2/README.md

 2. Create a file named `.env` and use the contents of the [`.env.example`](./.env.example) file as a reference.

-3. Set you `NEXT_PUBLIC_NUVO_LICENSE_KEY` in [`.env`](./.env).
-[Here](./docs/configuration.md) you can find how to get the key

-4. Start the development server by running the following command in the shell:
+3. Start the development server by running the following command in the shell:

 ```shell
 pnpm dev
 ```

-5. Data importer app will be available under `http://localhost:3000`
+4. CMS app will be available under `http://localhost:3000`

-6. Tunnel the app by running:
+5. Tunnel the app by running:

 ```shell
 ngrok http localhost:3000